CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-centurylink-cloud.md

 1. In Cloud Application Manager, go to **Providers** > **New Provider** and select **CenturyLink.**

-2. Enter the CenturyLink username and password as shown and save.
+2. Enter the CenturyLink username and password as shown

+3: Enter a account alias for the CLC sub account you wish to register as or leave empty to use default

+4: Save.

    ![centurylink-add-provider-credentials-1.png](../../images/cloud-application-manager/centurylink-add-provider-credentials-1.png)